 Any student who may be considered homeless is able to apply to Community Day Charter Public School-Prospect.
-For the purposes of receiving residential preference for admission, the school considers all applications from students who may be homeless on a case-by-case basis to determine where they live.
+For the purposes of receiving residential preference for admission, the school considers all applications from students who may be homeless on a cases-by-case basis to determine where they live.
 Some examples include, but are not limited to, a letter stating the situation of a homeless family from an approved government agency dated within the past 60 days or a letter from a homeless shelter on letterhead dated within the past 60 days may serve as proof of residency for students who may be homeless.

-- A prospective student may submit one application to be considered for all Community Day Charter Public Schools, as long as each school is selected on the application. - Children must be 4 years old on or before September 1 to be eligible for grade Kindergarten 1, and must be 5 years old on or before September 1 to be eligible for Kindergarten 2.
+A prospective student must submit a separate application to be considered for each Community Day Charter Public School.

+- Children must be 4 years old on or before September I to be eligible for grade Kindergarten I, and must be 5 years old on or before September I to be eligible for Kindergarten 2.
 Schools may request reasonable proof of age, such as birth certificates, passports or equivalent documents related to these requirements but may not require all students to provide a birth certificate.
-Proof of age is required for students entering Kindergarten 1 or Kindergarten 2.

-- Students who have a brother or sister attending or applying to the school must submit a birth certificate to verify sibling priority when submitting the application and/or at the time an offer of admission is made. - The school does not require potential students or their families to attend interviews or informational meetings as a condition of application or enrollment.
+Proof of age is required for students entering Kindergarten I or Kindergarten 2. - Students who have a brother or sister attending or applying to the school must submit a birth certificate to verify sibling priority when submitting the application and/or at the time an offer of admission is made. - The school does not require potential students or their families to attend interviews or informational meetings as a condition of application or enrollment.